 - Increased skin cell reproduction

-For many people that deal with acne, oily faces are one of the main signs.
-As long as there’s oil P. acnes, or bacteria, will find a way to feed off it, and it's downhill from there.
+For many people that deal with acne, oily faces are one of the main signs, and no matter how much you wash your face, the oil always finds its way back.
+As long as oil keeps coming, P. acnes, or bacteria, will find a way to feed off it, and it's downhill from there.

 Once the two get together, there is literally no stopping the pace at which cells regenerate, and this causes the nightmare we all know so well- pimples.